Sanskrit Name: Hamsasana/Hansasana (हंसासन)

 - It removes the stool-urinary obstruction and eliminates the pain of stomachache, back pain, back pain, ribs

-- Hamsasana Yoga helps in keeping pancreas active
+- Hamsasana Yoga helps in keeping the pancreas active

-- With this the body becomes strong; the chest become strong and wide
+- With this the body becomes strong; the chest becomes strong and wide

 - By doing this yoga pose, blood circulation (blood flow) becomes faster